HOW TO: Report Expenses

 When indicating the Reimbursement Method, consider the following:

 1. Direct Deposit/Paper Check: The employee must have previously entered their Direct Deposit for reimbursements.
 Otherwise the employee will receive a paper check at their address.
+Use this option when reconciling Travel card expenses.

 2. Mail to Department: The check will be mailed to the recipient’s home department code.
 This applies to both employees and non-employees.